auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Set the *AUDIENCE* to the audience we defined in Auth0 for the API:
     ```
     AUDIENCE="https://acme-fm-backend-api"
     ```

-1. Set these environment variables and values as shown in .env to locate the private key and HTTPS certificate files:
-    ```
-    PRIVATE_KEY_PATH="../../certificates/localhost-cert-key.pem"
-    CERTIFICATE_PATH="../../certificates/localhost-cert.pem"
-    ```

 1. Save the .env file.